-- combine critical and creative thinking in the use of science, research and technology with the necessary theoretical knowledge (models and theory, etc.) to develop and apply skills and values in the field of Therapeutic Recreation; - identify recreation and functional problems in individuals, groups and communities and to plan and implement basic intervention programs in an ethical and responsible manner in various socio-cultural circumstances; - demonstrate competencies as entrepreneur to gather real, complex and therapeutic recreation based information with regard to groups and communities, to analyse and interpret so that this information can be communicated by means of verbal responses, written reports and assignments; and - address the challenges and future tendencies within the therapeutic recreation in a creative and innovative manner and to contribute towards this service within South Africa.
+- combine critical and creative thinking in the use of science, research and technology with the necessary theoretical knowledge (models and theory, etc.) to develop and apply skills and values in the field of Therapeutic Recreation; - identify recreation and functional problems in individuals, groups and communities and to plan and implement basic intervention programs in an ethical and responsible manner in various socio-cultural circumstances; - demonstrate competencies as entrepreneur to gather real, complex and therapeutic recreation based information with regard to groups and communities, to analyse and interpret so that this information can be communicated by means of verbal responses, written reports and assignments; and

-- analyse and contextualise the concepts of therapeutic recreation within a community environment; - evaluate the concepts of therapeutic recreation for their applicability to a particular community;
+• address the challenges and future tendencies within the therapeutic recreation in a creative and innovative manner and to contribute towards this service within South Africa.

-- analyse the models of service delivery for the implementation of a therapeutic recreation program for a variety of settings; - explain the concepts of a professional code of ethics in terms of protecting the status of a profession and the rights of clients: - development and implementation of an intervention plan within a multi-disciplinary environment; - a plan includes: referral information, assessment and progress, data, participant diagnosis and needs, goals, objectives, outcome measures, restrictions, contraindications, limitations and precautions, facilitation techniques and interventions employed, referral, discharge, aftercare, and follow-up criteria, quality monitoring and evaluation criteria, and safety and risk protocols; - analyse the therapeutic recreation accountability model (comprehensive program design) with regards to: analysis, conceptualisation, investigation and determination; and - understand the policies and procedures of the organisation and include them in a community recreation program.
+- analyse and contextualise the concepts of therapeutic recreation within a community environment; - evaluate the concepts of therapeutic recreation for their applicability to a particular community; - analyse the models of service delivery for the implementation of a therapeutic recreation program for a variety of settings; - explain the concepts of a professional code of ethics in terms of protecting the status of a profession and the rights of clients: - development and implementation of an intervention plan within a multi-disciplinary environment; - a plan includes: referral information, assessment and progress data, participant diagnosis and needs, goals, objectives, and interventions employed, and evaluation criteria, and safety and risk protocols; - demonstrate an understanding of individual and group rehabilitation.